andrewtrandev/GitGrub-2-way-market-place/README.md

 Routes are also another important part of the application that help direct incoming http requests to the appropriate controllers and actions.

+---
 ##### 2. List and describe any 3rd party services.
 * Includes a complete and detailed description of third party services used in the app
+---

 #### Devise
 Use of Devise gem for user authentication and authorisation.
 The devise gem automatically generates a User model for us that we can use to assign unique accounts to.
 It allows us to generate a user and assign an email and password to.
 It can also generate the necessary views and routes for us to display login, sign up, edit password and forgot password pages.

 #### Stripe
 The Stripe gem was used to facilitate payments in GitGrub, it allows individuals and businesses to make payments online securely and quickly.
-Stripe has streamlined the process to add payment options to an app and also have added security features such an enforced encryption, fraud detection and is Payment Card Industry Data Security Standards compliant (PCI DSS)- a security standard to reduce fraud and data breaches for customers.
+Stripe has streamlined the process to add payment options to an app and also have security features such an enforced encryption, fraud detection and is Payment Card Industry Data Security Standards compliant (PCI DSS)- a security standard to reduce fraud and data breaches for customers.

 #### Amazon S3
-Amazon Simple Storage Service or Amazon S3 provides storage for objects and is mainly used in my application for image uploading and cloud storage of images.
+Amazon Simple Storage Service, or Amazon S3, provides storage for objects and is mainly used in my application for image uploading and cloud storage of images.

 #### Bulma
-Bulma was used as a css framework for quickly applying styling to various components.
+Bulma is a css framework based on flexbox that I used for quickly applying styling to various components.

 #### Faker
 Faker gem was used to generate fake seed data.
 This was used to test functionality of the models and provide visual feedback of how views would render.